Will the Magic cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Magic vs. Wizards: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Orlando Magic (12-5) are 9.5-point favorites as they try to continue a five-game home winning streak when they host the Washington Wizards (3-14) on Wednesday, November 29, 2023 at Amway Center.
-The contest airs at 7:00 PM ET on BSFL and MNMT.
-The point total in the matchup is 233.5.
+The Orlando Magic (13-5) will look to continue an eight-game winning streak when they host the Washington Wizards (3-15) on Friday, December 1, 2023 at Amway Center as big, 10.5-point favorites.
+The game airs at 7:00 PM ET on BSFL and MNMT.
+The matchup has an over/under of 237.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!